forevertheever/data-engineering-zoomcamp2026/README.md

 ## Homework Week2: Workflow-Orchestration
 Please find the code in the folder /homework_02_orchestration in this repo.
 The Sql commands are documented in the README.md file in the same folder.

+## Homework Week3: Data_Warehouse
+Please find the code in the folder /homework_03_data_warehouse in this repo.
+The Sql commands are documented in the README.md file in the same folder.

+## Homework Week4: Analytics_Engineering
+Please find the code in the folder /homework_04_analytics_engineering in this repo.
+The Sql commands are documented in the README.md file in the same folder.